Reflection maps: Introduction

+The remaining sections are devoted to the study of stability and $\cA$-finiteness of reflection maps by means of their double-point spaces.
+In Sections \ref{secD2Omega} and \ref{secB2RefMaps} we introduce and describe the double point spaces $D^2(\omega)$ and $B^2(\omega)$ of the orbit map $\omega$.
+Both spaces have a primary decomposition indexed by $G\setminus\{1\}$ (Theorems \ref{thmD2OrbitMap} and \ref{thmB2Omega}).
+We show how $B_2(\omega)$ determines the double point space $B_2(f)$ of a reflection map.
+It is worth noting that all these spaces can be computed without knowing the expression of the orbit map $\omega$.
+Computing these double points, without the extra structure provided by $G$, would be a much harder case by case task.

-In Section \ref{secAFiniteRefMaps} we give criteria for $\cA$-finiteness in arbitrary corank in the non-obstructed dimensions $p\geq 2n-1$ in terms of the double-point space $B^2(f)$ (Propositions \ref{propCharAFinPgeq2N} and \ref{propAfiniteNTo2N-1}).
-These criteria, together with the explicit description of the branches $B_g(h)$, make easy to find $\cA$-finite corank $\geq 2$ reflection maps in the dimension where they exist.
-With the help of some technical results contained in Section \ref{subsecAuxResults}, we give infinite families of rank 0 $\cA$-finite map-germs for $p=2n$ and $p=2n-1$.
+Sections \ref{secObstrAFin} and \ref{secAFiniteRefMaps} contain the main results of this paper, which are the obstructions and criteria for stability and $\cA$-finiteness of reflection maps and the families of $\cA$-finite reflection maps of rank 0.
+In Section \ref{secObstrAFin} several previous results are combined to obtain the following: \begin{enumerate} \item There are no stable germs of reflection map of corank $\geq 2$ and all stable essential reflection maps of corank one are fold maps (Theorem \ref{thmNoRMStabCor2}). \item For $p<2n-1$, there are no $\cA$-finite germs of reflection map $f\colon (\C^n,0)\to (\C^p,0)$ with $\corank f\geq 2$ and all $\cA$-finite essential reflection maps of corank one are fold maps (Theorem \ref{thmNoRMAFinCor2Dims}). \end{enumerate} In Section \ref{secAFiniteRefMaps} we introduce criteria for $\cA$-finiteness in arbitrary corank in the non-obstructed dimensions $p\geq 2n-1$ in terms of the double-point space $B^2(f)$ (Propositions \ref{propCharAFinPgeq2N} and \ref{propAfiniteNTo2N-1}).
+These criteria, together with the explicit description of the branches $B_g(h)$ and some technical results contained in Section \ref{subsecAuxResults}, allow us to give infinite families of rank 0 $\cA$-finite map-germs for $p=2n$ and $p=2n-1$.
 For instance, for pairwise coprime integers $m_i$, we show that the following germs are $\cA$-finite:

-Finally, in Section \ref{secFinalRemarks} we discuss the presence of reflection maps in the classifications of map-germs of corank 1, and our main motivation to search examples of $\cA$-finite map-germs of corank 2.
+We make some final comments in Section \ref{secFinalRemarks}.
+We review the presence of reflection maps in well known classifications of map-germs.
+We motivate the search examples of $\cA$-finite map-germs of corank 2, by relating it to a new approach to Mond's conjecture.
+Finally, we discuss ideas for future projects related to reflection maps.

 For simplicity, this work is written over $\C$, but most results should apply to $\R$ with little or no change.
 Some others, such as the characterization of injectivity in Lemma \ref{lemCharInjRefEmb}, require replacing (complex) reflection groups by Coxeter groups.